 Change the third paragraph as follows

-A DMG STA that receives a DMG Beacon frame with the Discovery Mode field equal to 1 and the CC Present field equal to 1 may transmit in the A-BFT following the BTI where the DMG Beacon frame is received if at least one of the following conditions is met:
+A DMG STA that receives a DMG Beacon frame with the Discovery Mode field equal to 1 may transmit in the A-BFT following the BTI where the DMG Beacon frame is received if at least one of the following conditions is met:

-The STA’s MAC address is equal to the value of the A-BFT Responder Address subfield within the DMG Beacon.
+The CC Present field within the received DMG Beacon frame is equal to 1 and the STA’s MAC address is equal to the value of the A-BFT Responder Address subfield within the received DMG Beacon frame.

-The value of the A-BFT Responder Address subfield within the DMG Beacon frame is a group address of a group to which the STA belongs.
+The CC Present field within the received DMG Beacon frame is equal to 1 and the value of the A-BFT Responder Address subfield within the received DMG Beacon frame is a group address of a group to which the STA belongs.

+The CC Present field within the received DMG Beacon frame is equal to 0.

-If none of these conditions is met following the reception of the DMG Beacon frame with the Discovery Mode field equal to 1 and the CC Present field equal to 1, the STA shall not transmit in the A-BFT.
+If none of these conditions is met following the reception of a DMG Beacon frame with the Discovery Mode field equal to 1, the STA shall not transmit in the A-BFT.